-The 1-D model beneath each station is parameterized with three principal layers: a sedimentary layer with a linear velocity gradient with depth, a crystalline crustal layer, and a mantle layer.
-(1) The sedimentary layer is described by layer thickness and Vsv values at the top and bottom of the layer.
-(2) The crystalline crustal layer is described by six parameters: layer thickness and five B-splines for Vsv.
-(3) Mantle structure is modeled from the Moho to 200 km depth with five B-splines for Vsv.
-We set the VP/VS ratio to 2.0 in the sedimentary layer and 1.79 in the mantle based on AK135 (Kennett et al., 1995) and use the scaling relation from Brocher (2005) in the crystalline crustal layer.
+The 1-D model beneath each station is parametrized with three principal layers: a sedimentary layer with a linear velocity gradient with depth, a crystalline crustal layer, and a mantle layer.
+(1) The sedimentary layer is described by layer thickness and V{sv} values at the top and bottom of the layer.
+(2) The crystalline crustal layer is described by six parameters: layer thickness and five B-splines for $V{\rm sv}$.
+(3) Mantle structure is modelled from the Moho to 200 km depth with five B-splines for $V{\rm sv}$.
+As seen in Fig. 7, both the Rayleigh wave dispersion and H/V are sensitive to V_p and density, but it is V_s to which they are most sensitive.
+As a result, in this study we are still solving for Vs primarily, but scaling V_p and density from V_s .
+We set the V_p/V_s ratio to 2.0 in the sedimentary layer and 1.79 in the mantle based on AK135 (Kennett et al. 1995) and use the scaling relation from Brocher (2005) in the crystalline crustal layer.
 For density, we use the relation based on Brocher (2005) in the crust and Hacker and Abers (2004) in the mantle.
-We apply a physical dispersion correction (Kanamori & Anderson 1977) using the Q-model from AK135 in the crust (Kennett et al., 1995) and the global model from Dalton and Ekstrom (2006) in the mantle.
-The smoothness of the model is imposed by the parameterization so that ad hoc damping is not needed during the inversion (Shen et al., 2013 a,b).
+We apply a physical dispersion correction (Kanamori & Anderson 1977) using the Q-model from AK135 in the crust (Kennett et al. 1995) and the global model from Dalton & Ekstrom (2006) in the mantle.
+The smoothness of the model is imposed by the parametrization so that ad hoc damping is not needed during the inversion (Shen et al. 2013a,b).

-We also find that for some stations located in the basins, we need to add one more unconsolidated sedimentary layer to fit the data, which is also supported by previous RF studies (Tao et al., 2014).
-For basin stations at which the resulting misfit can be improved by more than 20% (i.e., at 10 stations), we apply another parameterization by adding a thin sedimentary layer with a linear velocity gradient with depth on the top and set the $V_P/V_S$ ratio to 3.0 in this layer (Tao et al., 2014).
-Most of these locations are in the Songliao Basin, but some are in the Hailar, Erlian, and Sanjiang basins.
-Stations where there are one or two sedimentary layers are identified in Figure 1b.
+We also find that for some stations located in the basins, we need to add one more unconsolidated sedimentary layer to fit the data, which is also supported by previous RF studies (Tao et al. 2014).
+For basin stations at which the resulting misfit can be improved by more than 20 per cent (i.e. at 10 stations), we apply another parametrization by adding a thin sedimentary layer with a linear velocity gradient with depth on the top and set the $V{\rm p}/V{\rm s}$ ratio to 3.0 in this layer (Tao et al. 2014).
+Most of these locations are in the SLB, but some are in the Hailar, Erlian and Sanjiang basins.
+Stations where there are one or two sedimentary layers are identified in Fig. 1(b).